US Pentagon chief speaks for 1st time to Chinese counterpart | Politics

 Defence Secretary Lloyd Austin on Wednesday spoke with his Chinese counterpart for the first time since becoming Pentagon chief more than a year ago, breaking a communications impasse that American officials saw as increasingly dangerous amid concern that Beijing might provide military support for Russia's war in Ukraine.

-Austin, who calls China the US military's leading long-term challenge but has been forced to focus heavily on Russia this year, requested the telephone conversation with General Wei Fenge after months of failed effort to speak with General Xu Qiliang, the highest ranking uniformed officer in the Communist Party military structure.
+Austin, who calls China the US military's leading long-term challenge but has been forced to focus heavily on Russia this year, requested the telephone conversation with Gen. Wei Fenge after months of failed effort to speak with Gen. Xu Qiliang, the highest ranking uniformed officer in the Communist Party military structure.

-Austin had no expectation of a major breakthrough on key issues with Wei when he made the call on a secure telephone link that was established by the Pentagon and China's Ministry of National Defence in 2008, according to a senior defence official who was involved in the arrangement and spoke on condition of anonymity in advance of the call, which has not been publicly announced.
+Austin had no expectation of a major breakthrough on key issues with Wei when he made the call on a secure telephone link that was established by the Pentagon and China's Ministry of National Defense in 2008, according to a senior defense official who was involved in the arrangement and spoke on the condition of anonymity in advance of the call.

+In a brief statement after the call, the Pentagon said Austin and Wei discussed US-Chinese defense relations, regional security issues and "Russia's unprovoked invasion of Ukraine."
+It offered no details.

 For years Washington has portrayed China as seeking to reshape the international order to better assert its national interests and to build enough military strength to eventually supplant the United States as the dominant power in Asia.